Picovoice/porcupine/README.md

 ## Language Support

-- English, French, German, Italian, Japanese, Korean, Mandarin, Portuguese, and Spanish.
+- English, Chinese (Mandarin), French, German, Italian, Japanese, Korean, Portuguese, and Spanish.
 - Support for additional languages is available for commercial customers on a case-by-case basis.

 ## Performance